home-assistant/home-assistant.io/source/_components/alarm_control_panel.manual_mqtt.markdown

  - `ARM_HOME`
  - `ARM_AWAY`

 To receive state updates from HA, subscribe to the `state_topic`.
-HA will publish a new message whenever the state changes:
+Home Assistant will publish a new message whenever the state changes:

  - `disarmed`
  - `armed_home`